Honey, We’re Having Twins!

 Such wasted time, we say!
 How could brothers do that to each other?
 How could Isaac and Rebekah not see how their sinful preferences of one son over another damaged, almost beyond repair, the precious gift of family given to them by God Himself.

-We ask those questions of Isaac and his family, but perhaps we should drill down on our own family relationships.
-After all, that’s what the stories in God’s Word are there for, to help us see ourselves.
+We point the finger of judgement at Isaac and his family, but perhaps we should drill down on our own family relationships.
+After all, that’s what the stories in God’s Word are there for, aren’t they?
+To help us see ourselves?

 How are we guilty of perverting the precious gift of family?